SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 ### RBAC Restrictions

 By default, users **SHOULD** be prohibited by policy from creating Networking RBAC rules, to prevent the creation of faux provider networks.
-The necessary policy change to implement this restriction for the Neutron API can be found in the Networking RBAC documentation [^rbac].
+The necessary policy change is described in the implementation notes to this standard.

 ## Conformance Tests